adamnestor/ServiceApplication/README.md

     B. Service Event View
         1. When a Service Event Listed on Welcome Page is Clicked
             a.
 Ability to update event
-            17. Ability to delete event
+            b.
+Ability to delete event